Prepare For Art Commissions: The Ultimate Guide to Art Commissions

 If you are at a point of deciding whether you want to do commissions or not, check out the article "5 Questions to Consider BEFORE You Take Art Commissions" the article includes a free workbook and sample invoice.

 Pricing your commissions should be approached the same way that you would price any piece.
-Using the art pricing calculator you'd input your experience level with that subject/medium, the number of projected hours to complete the commission and the cost of materials.
+Using the art pricing formula from the Art Pricing Secrets: Ethically Pricing Your Creativity.
+The Formula That Works.
+Book you'd input your experience level with that subject/medium, the number of projected hours to complete the commission and the cost of materials.
 Document that price so that you know, moving forward, that this will be the base price for that type of commission for the year.
 As you gain more experience with the subject and medium, go back to the art pricing calculator to adjust your experience level and the other variables of time and cost of materials.

 Another important piece of advice: ALWAYS take a non-refundable deposit.
 The amount of the deposit is up to you.
 Here are my terms: